ryanco/x12-parser/docs/source/api/org/pb/x12/X12Simple.rst

 .. java:method:: public Segment setSegment(int index, String segment)
    :outertype: X12Simple

-   Takes a \ :java:ref:`java.lang.String`\  representation of segment, creates a \ :java:ref:`org.pb.x12.Segment`\  object and replaces the segment at the specified position in the X12 transaction.
+   Takes a \ :java:ref:`java.lang.String`\  representation of segment, creates a \ :java:ref:`Segment`\  object and replaces the segment at the specified position in the X12 transaction.

    :param index: position of the segment to be replaced.
    :param segment: \ :java:ref:`java.lang.String`\  representation of the Segment.